 - 1. Type FORMAT A:/S at the DOS prompt to create a bootable system floppy disk.
-DO NOT copy AUTOEXEC.BAT & CONFIG.SYS to the disk. - Type COPY D:\AFLASH\AFLASH.EXE A:\ (assuming D is your CD-ROM drive) to copy AFLASH.EXE to the just created boot disk.
-NOTE: AFLASH works only in DOS mode.
-It will not work with DOS prompt in Windows and will not work with certain memory drivers that prompt in Windows and will not work with certain memory drivers that may be loaded when you boot from your hard drive.
-It is recommended that you reboot using a floppy.

-- 3. Reboot your computer from the floppy disk.
+DO NOT copy AUTOEXEC.BAT & CONFIG.SYS to the disk. - 2.
+Type COPY D:\AFLASH\AFLASH.EXE A: (assuming D is your CD-ROM drive) to copy AFLASH.EXE to the just created boot disk. - NOTE: AFLASH works only in DOS mode.
+It will not work with DOS prompt in Windows and will not work with certain memory drivers that may be loaded when you boot from your hard drive.
+It is recommended that you reboot using a floppy. - 3.
+Reboot your computer from the floppy disk.
 NOTE: BIOS setup must specify "Floppy" as the first item in the boot sequence. - 4.
 In DOS mode, type A:\AFLASH <Enter> to run AFLASH.